 [my_gallery id="163" size="small"]

-Now the do_shrortcode function comes in handy. do_shortcode is a way of telling WordPress that you want it to filter the shortcode even though it’s not embedded in the content area.
+This is when the do_shrortcode function comes in handy. do_shortcode is a way of telling WordPress that you want it to filter the shortcode even though it’s not present in the content area.
 As long as it’s embedded in a PHP file (since do_shortcode is a PHP function created by WordPress) WordPress should be able to filter the shortcode.

 echo do_shortcode('[my_gallery id="163" size="small"]');